About the Assessment Test

-This process comprises two possible sections.
-The first section is a computerized test called Accuplacer, where students are tested on mathematics, reading comprehension and either sentence skills or their level of English proficiency (LOEP).
+The test comprises two possible sections.
+The first section is a computerized test called Accuplacer, where students are tested on mathematics, reading and writing, or their level of English proficiency (LOEP).
 The second section, the Challenge Essay, provides a sample of each student’s writing.
 This one-hour timed essay is mandatory for all students who place below English 101 on the English portion of the Accuplacer.
 The Challenge Essay is administered on a day separate from the Accuplacer.

 |English||Reasoning Through Language Arts (RLA) with a score of 165-174||English score of 21 or higher, or ACT English and ACT Reading combined score of 47 or higher||College-level transfer credit approved by the Admissions office||Appropriate SAT scores (see guidelines below)|